cecileung1208/Homework/Unit 11 - Web Design Challenge/README.md

   - The table must be a bootstrap table component.
   - The data must come from exporting the [.csv file](https://github.com/cecileung1208/Homework/blob/master/Unit%2011%20-%20Web%20Design%20Challenge/Resources/cities.csv) as HTML, or converting it to HTML.
 Try using a tool you already know, pandas.
 Pandas has a nifty method approprately called [to_html](https://github.com/cecileung1208/Homework/blob/master/Unit%2011%20-%20Web%20Design%20Challenge/Resources/Cities%20Table%20HTML%20Coversion.ipynb) that allows you to generate a HTML table from a pandas dataframe.
   - See the [data.html file](https://github.com/cecileung1208/Homework/blob/master/Unit%2011%20-%20Web%20Design%20Challenge/data.html)

+**5. Style Sheet**

+  - This is to store default settings for the html files.
+  - Settings include fonts, padding, background colour, formats for resizing the browser etc for the header and paragraph text, navigation bar, containers, column sizes, footer.
+  - Details are in the [style.css file](https://github.com/cecileung1208/Homework/blob/master/Unit%2011%20-%20Web%20Design%20Challenge/style.css)
 ### Screenshots

 #### Landing Page